manuelbomi/Enterprise-Kubernetes-for-MLOps-DevOps-Automation/README.md

 ```

-##### Here’s the behind-the-scenes workflow:
+##### Here is waht happens under teh hood

-- kubectl talks to the API Server (control plane).
+- The kubectl CLI talks to the Kubernetes API server (the control plane).

-- The API server stores your configuration (desired state).
+- The API server reads your YAML and stores it as the desired state.

-- The Controller Manager compares desired vs. actual state.

-- If differences exist, the Scheduler assigns pods to nodes.
+**The controller manager notices**:

+“User wants 3 pods of nginx running.”

+It compares that with the current state.

+If 0 pods exist, it creates 3.

+If 2 are running, it adds 1 more.

+The scheduler picks which node(s) to run those pods on.

-- The Kubelet on each node pulls the image and starts the container.
+The kubelet (an agent running on each node) downloads the Docker image and starts the container.

 ##### Kubernetes constantly ensures that the actual state matches the desired state you declared in your YAML.